 1. Copy this Course ID: CISFullSelfStudy

 2. Paste the Course ID into Conceptual Academy’s registration page.

 Full Version (25 – 36 weeks)

 Textbook: Conceptual Integrated Science, 2e (CIS2e)

 This upper level self-study course collates all 29 chapters of the Conceptual Integrated Science textbook into 5 units and a total of 29 lessons (one lesson per chapter).
-This is ample material for two semesters of study.
 This course, adapted from a college level curriculum, provides a strong and enjoyable introduction to integrated science for the mature high school student.
 Recommended for grade levels 10 and higher.
 As with all our courses, performance on our automated quizzes is tracked through a student grade book.
-Video tutorials and reading assignments are complemented by study advice from the authors, worksheets, computer simulations, homework assignments, automated quizzes, and unit exams.
-Included are numerous lab activities that can be performed using materials available within your household or a local discount store.
+Video tutorials and reading assignments are complemented by study advice from the authors, worksheets, interactive simulations, homework assignments, automated quizzes, and unit exams.
+Included are full suite of lab activities that can be performed using materials available within your household or a local discount store.
 This course serves well as a precursor to our Conceptual Physics or Conceptual Chemistry courses, which provide greater depth on a broader range of topics.
-To learn more about this comprehensive Conceptual Integrated Science course, please review its users manual:
+To learn more about this comprehensive Conceptual Integrated Science course, please review its teacher’s manual:

 5 Units; 29 Classes